what is race walking?

 Any race walking records, best performances, etc, must be achieved in a race walk with accredited race walking judges present.

 Definition of Race Walking: World Athletics Technical Rules, Rule 54.2

 Race Walking is a progression of steps so taken that the walker makes contact with the ground, so that no visible (to the human eye) loss of contact occurs.
 The advancing leg must be straightened (i.e. not bent at the knee) from the moment of first contact with the ground until the vertical upright position.

-The World Athletics/IAAF Rules of Competition cover the whole spectrum of athletics- much of which is devoted to the "high end" of international competition - track & field, road races, etc. But we need to be sure that we all comply with the rules - whether we are competing in or organising a race.
+The World Athletics Rules of Competition cover the whole spectrum of athletics- much of which is devoted to the elite and "high end" of international competition - track & field, road races, etc. But we need to be sure that we all comply with the rules - whether we are competing or organising a race.

-Most countries operate under the international definition and adhere to the World Athletic rules.
-Plus their national athletic/race walking rules.
+Most countries operate under the international definition and adhere to the World Athletics rules and their national athletic/race walking rules.
 [World Athletics cover races up 100km but not 100 miles or 24hours....]